 What can I say: I am disappointed.
 I thought there will be a huge difference in the listening experience but it isn't.
 None of the people identified TIDAL as the better quality streaming service in the blind tests.
-Only in the test setting with the professional person, hardware and software we found one song where we thought we noticed a slight difference.
+Only in the test set with the professional person, hardware and software we found one song where we thought we noticed a slight difference.
 We believed that the song sounds a little bit more clearly and wider.
-But also in this case, we have to really concentrate and are not even 100 % sure about our judgement.
+But also in this case, we have to really concentrate and are not even 100 % sure about our judgment.

 Therefore, it doesn't make a difference if we compare Spotify's Very High Quality (~320 kbit/s) with TIDAL's HiFi (~1411 kbit/s) or Master / MQA quality (>1411 kbit/s).
-At the end, this whole test changed my mind regarding streaming quality and showed me how great a 320 kbit/s track can sound like!
-But just to make sure: I also changed the Bitrate to Spotifys lowest value 24 kbit/s.
+In the end, this whole test changed my mind regarding streaming quality and showed me how great a 320 kbit/s track can sound!
+But just to make sure: I also changed the Bitrate to Spotify's lowest value 24 kbit/s.
 Don't do it, this sounds terrible!

 In my opinion, Spotify emerges as the clear winner.
 Setting aside the quality aspects, the app is known to offer a much better user experience as well as integration into 3rd party systems.
 Also, the playlists made by the community are one big advantage of the service.
 Additionally, I think that Spotify's search engine is significantly better than the one TIDAL uses.
 By comparing the monthly fees without discounts, Spotify costs 9.99 € per month while TIDAL costs 9.99 € per month or 19.99 € if you want to get access to the best quality.
 As mentioned before, we couldn't hear a significant difference between 320 kbit/s and 1411 kbit/s.
 Therefore, I don't think the upgrade of 10 € per month would be worth it for most users.
 Nevertheless, the streaming payout seems to be much higher on TIDAL (support the musicians)!
 Also, the TIDAL app feels lightweight, fast and really stable.
 But these weren't my primary factors in this discussion because it focuses on the quality aspects, only.

 - Header Image Resources: